liferay/clay/docs/developing_components.md

 This article explains best practices, concepts, and common pitfalls when making components for Clay.
 We go over concepts of high and low level components, composition, and advice on tying it all together.
+When we make new components we must determine how high-level the component should be, and know what the component needs to offer, to better understand this, read [component offerings](https://github.com/liferay/clay/wiki/Component-Offerings)

 ## High-level vs low-level components and composition